- Rabbit Care

 - About Us

-Potential adopters must be pre-screened well in advance of adoption days in order to best match them with rabbits who are appropriate for their home and family.
-Potential adopters, who meet HRS adoption guidelines, are given an appointment time for the next available adoption day or to meet rabbits in one of our foster homes.
+Potential adopters must be screened in advance of adoptioning in order to best match them with rabbits who are appropriate for their home and family.
+Adopters may come in during our adoption days/times (see below) to meet rabbits.
+If you are looking for a companion for your current rabbit, it's best to make an appointment time in advance.

 ** When seeking a companion for your current rabbit, your rabbit must already be spayed or neutered.
 This is necessary to be able to bond the rabbits without severe fighting due to hormonal issues.
 If you need recommendations for a rabbit vet, or a lower cost spay/neuter option, please let us know.
 We are happy to give you information on lower cost options in San Diego County.